Noriskky/mc-server-dev-kit/Readme.md

 ## Support

 It should be usable under Windows and MacOS but it only got tested under Linux.
 It would be appreciated that if you have any Issues to open a Issue.
-Thx u
+Thx u（＾ν＾）

 ## How to contribute